jtsshieh/keyv/README.md

 // Caches stuff in memory by default const awesomeModule = new AwesomeModule();

-// After npm install --save keyv-redis const awesomeModule = new AwesomeModule({ cache: 'redis://localhost' });
+// After npm install --save @keyvjs/redis
+const awesomeModule = new AwesomeModule({ cache: 'redis://localhost' });

 // Some third-party module that implements the Map API